Implementing JWT authentication in Laravel

 'defaults' => [ 'guard' => 'api', 'passwords' => 'users', ], 'guards' => [ 'web' => [ 'driver' => 'session', 'provider' => 'users', ], 'api' => [ 'driver' => 'jwt', 'provider' => 'users', ], ],In this code, we’re telling the API

-the default.Now, we can use Laravel’s inbuilt authentication mechanism, with
+guardto use the JWTdriverand to make the APIguardthe default.Now, we can use Laravel’s inbuilt authentication mechanism, with

 Create the AuthController